plooliveira/DevPassport/README.md

 DevPassport 🛂

-DevPassport is a platform where developers create a professional passport to showcase and validate their technical skills.
+A platform where developers create a professional passport to showcase and validate their technical skills.

 🚀 Overview
 1. Developers complete live coding sessions, technical tests, and quizzes.